bradparks/bradparks.github.io/source/index.md

     https://www.facebook.com/groups/843835985729441/

-- Give the card to any of the following by Dec 28th at the latest.  - me, Brock, Katie, April, Julie, Christine, etc. Or mail it to:
+- Give the card to any of the following by Dec 28th at the latest.  - Brad, Brock, Katie, April, Julie, Christine, etc. Or mail it to:

       <pre>
       Brad Parks